 Step 5: Set the batter aside and place a griddle or skillet over a medium heat.
 Test the heat by putting a few drops of water onto the surface.
 If the water sizzles it's ready.

-Step 6: Put around half a tsp of butter in to the hot griddle or hot skillet.
+Step 6: Put around half a teaspoon of butter in to the hot griddle or hot skillet.
 When the butter has melted add two tbsps of pancake batter to the pan.
 Use the spoon to nudge the pancake into a round shape.

 Step 7: Cook for a couple of minutes until the batter in the middle begins to form bubbles, then flip.
 The pancake should look golden brown.
 Cook on the other side then transfer to a dish.